-This course is aimed primarily at undergraduate students and serving and former military personnel wishing to learn about battlefield archaeology or indeed archaeology in general.
+This course is looking for four participants to work along side our 10-15 veterans.
+We primarily aim to recruit undergraduate students wishing to learn about battlefield archaeology or indeed archaeology in general.
 Battlefields serve as an example of how archaeological techniques can be used to access the events of a single day and to demonstrate the interaction between the historical and the archaeological record.
 No previous experience is necessary but an interest in the excavations and the ability to work collaboratively with a diverse group should be demonstrated.
-The course would also be open to graduates of other disciplines with an interest in the topics.
+The course would therefore also be open to graduates of other disciplines with an interest in the topics.
 Because some participants on the excavation may be vulnerable, Waterloo Uncovered will interview participants and be selective about admissions.

 Aim of the course